cbarkr/blog/content/ctf/SwampCTF/2025 Writeup.md

 ---
 ![[media/ctf/SwampCTF/2025 Writeup/logo.png]]

 Members of [defpwn](https://ctf.swampctf.com/teams/6) met once again to participate in [Swamp CTF](https://ctf.swampctf.com/), a CTF competition held by the [University of Florida's Student Information Security Team](https://ufsit.club/).
-Lasting only 48 hours, the 36 challenges not only tested our ability but our agility too.
+Lasting only 48 hours, the 36 challenges not only tested our ability, but also our agility.

 ![[runtime.png]]